TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 ### Objectives

-Specify type analysis for MiniJava in NaBL, TS and Stratego and generate an Eclipse editor from it.
+Specify type analysis for MiniJava in NaBL, TS, and Stratego, and generate an Eclipse editor from it.
 The specification should include:

 1. Name binding rules for